Pinhole Surgical Technique in Michigan

 - Multiple teeth can be treated in a single visit.
 This treatment keeps your office visits to a minimum.

-- Minimal pain.
-Little to no pain, inflammation, or bleeding that can accompany traditional receding gums surgery.
+- Less pain, inflammation, or bleeding than traditional receding gums surgery.

 - Healthier and more attractive-looking smile.